TobyJWalker/chitter-challenge/README.md

 - run 'python3 lib/model_definition.py' to create the tables
 - Optionally run 'python3 seeds/seed_db.py' to seed the database with test data

 - Create an environment variable with an email and password for the email account you want to use to send emails from.
 Keys are EMAIL_ADDR and GMAIL_APP_PW.
+Email functionality is disabled without these.

 The last one is the password for the email account.
 This is needed because gmail requires an app password to be used for sending emails from a python script.
 This is a security feature.
 You can find out more about it here: https://support.google.com/accounts/answer/185833?hl=en

 I can provide you with an email and password if you want to test the email functionality.
 Just ask me.

-- Comment out the lines in app.py that sets the environment variable if you don't want to use email functionality or do not own a gmail account with two step verification.

 - Run pipenv shell to enter the virtual environment and load variables
 - Run 'python3 app.py' to start the web server